 Table 3 describes a number of the target bugs detected by the concolic unit testing techniques and shows that CONBRIO has high bug detection ability.
-CONBRIO and static call-graph distance technique with bound zero (i.e. SUT) achieve the highest bug detection ability (i.e. 91.0% (=61/67)) (but SUT achieves this at the cost of many false alarms (see Sect.
+CONBRIO and static call-graph distance technique with bound zero (i.e., SUT) achieve the highest bug detection ability (i.e., 91.0% (=61/67)) (but SUT achieves this at the cost of many false alarms (see Sect.
 5.3)).
 Note that the given system tests do not detect any of the target bugs.
-In addition, we applied concolic testing at system level using distributed concolic testing tool [25] with the same amount of total time on 100 machines and found that no target bug is detected.
+In addition, we applied concolic testing at system level using distributed concolic testing tool SCORE [23] with the same amount of total time on 100 machines but found that no target bug was detected.

-As a distance bound of the call-graph distance techniques increases to 3, 6, and 9, the number of detected bugs severely decreases
+As a distance bound of the call-graph distance techniques increases to 3, 6, and 9, the number of detected bugs severely decreases to 51, 41, and 39, respectively because larger symbolic search space should be explored within the timeout.